2020 WINNER HAS NOW BEEN ANNOUNCED

 Dignity & Right to Health Award

 The Dignity and Right to Health Award is an initiative of ICMDA.
-The award provides recognition, support and publicity for the most outstanding role models and champions acting to address health and development issues, including the HIV global epidemic.
+The award provides recognition, support and publicity for the most outstanding role models and champions acting to address health and development issues.

 It is an international award acknowledging the contributions of Christian doctors, dentists, nurses and other health workers to address health and development issues, including HIV.